-At the heart of Park Day School’s Design+Make+Engage program is the Innovation Workshop, an indoor/outdoor space where students deepen their identities as designers, engineers, builders, and scientists.
+At the heart of Park Day School’s Design+Make+Engage program is the Innovation Workshop (watch video), an indoor/outdoor space where students deepen their identities as designers, engineers, builders, and scientists.
 Maker-centered learning relies on collaboration while offering opportunities to learn about new tools and technologies.
-Park Day School has been a longtime partner with Harvard’s Project Zero to develop our program, which fosters important thinking skills including adaptability, collaborative thinking, risk-taking, and multiple-perspective taking—critical to thriving in a complex world.
+Park Day School partnered with Harvard’s Project Zero to develop our program, which fosters important thinking skills including adaptability, collaborative thinking, risk-taking, and multiple-perspective taking—critical to thriving in a complex world.

 Many Innovation Workshop projects unfold in pairs or small groups, to model the way people work together in the world.
 Through both the design and build phases of a typical Innovation Workshop project, there is a high degree of cooperation needed.
 Partners must use empathy and listening skills to share and combine ideas, draw or map plans to mutual satisfaction, and translate them into tangible, 3-D creations.

 As kids mature through the lower grades we start thinking and working more intentionally around physical computing (watch video).
 We have a three year sequence of building programming skills starting in 3rd grade with Scratch, and then Microbits in 4th and 5th.
 That then sets up kids in Middle School for units on circuitry and coding, as they apply their understanding of programming towards other projects, particularly in math and science.